 However, this isn’t just psychological—a lower stock price does allow access to investors with smaller portfolios with less risk of overweighting the portfolio into one stock.
 This means investors can maintain their preferred levels of risk by maintaining their asset allocation and diversification mix.

 Stock splits can take many forms, although the most common are the 2-for-1 split, the 3-for-1 split and the and 3-for-2 split.

-Splits often pick up during strong periods for the broader market, as was the case in the ’90s and, more recently, in the bull market that began after the financial crisis in 2008-09.
+Splits often pick up during strong periods for the broader market, as was the case in the ’90s and in the bull market that began after the financial crisis in 2008-09.

 But not all companies play the split game.
 Warren Buffett, for example, has been quite vocal over the years about the folly of splits, stating quite plainly that his company, Berkshire Hathaway (BRK/A), will never split.
-Shares of BRK/A trade for about $320,000 apiece as of July 2019.
-Similarly, shares of Amazon (AMZN) and Google parent Alphabet (GOOGL) have appreciated significantly in the last decade and, as of July 2019, trade for about $2,000 and $1,150 per share, respectively.
+Shares of BRK/A trade for about $525,500 apiece as of April 2022.
+Similarly, Alphabet (GOOGL) hasn’t split since before it was still called Google in 2014.
+At the time of this writing, the stock is trading around $2,600.